vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 author: vieira
 ---

 When we are moving from one paradigm to another it's difficult to learn how to start thinking from a different viewing point.
 Think about it: when you had your first classes at college about C and then in the next semester you needed to learn C++ or Java and its classes, hierarchy, composition, constructors and so on.
-It should taken a little time from thinking in a procedural way since ever to starting design your code based on OO architecture.
+It should have taken a little while from thinking in a procedural way to thinking code in a OO architecture.
 What about moving from OO designed architecture to functional programming?
 Let's see.

 I'll describe in this post the most important breaking point in these early studies about functional programming using Haskell until now.

 No more blablabla:

 In imperative languages (you use at least one of them if you are here), such as C/C++, Java, Golang.
-You describes **HOW TO** achieve your desired data from an input.
+You describe **HOW TO** achieve your desired data from an input.

-In the other hand, functional languages (like haskell, elm-lang, etc.) you describes **WHAT IS** your desired data for a certain input.
+In the other hand, functional languages (like haskell, elm-lang, etc.) you describe **WHAT IS** your desired data for a certain input.

 This can be a little bit abstract, let's see an example.